Hoverbear/hoverbear.org/_posts/2016-10-12-rust-state-machine-pattern.md

 ### Growing Sophistication

 In this adventure we'll combine lessons and ideas from the first two, along with a few new ideas, to get something more satisfying.
 The core of this idea is to harness the power of generics.
-Let's take a look at the barest possible strutures representing this:
+Let's take a look at the barest possible structures representing this:

 ```rust
 struct StateMachine<S> {